XmacsLabs/mogan/README.md

 - Documents can be saved in TeXmacs, Xml or Scheme format and printed as Pdf or Postscript files.
 Converters exist for TeX/LaTeX and Html/Mathml.
 Notice that TeXmacs is not based on TeX/LaTeX.
 - Its rendering engine uses high-quality typesetting algorithms so as to produce professionally looking documents, which can either be printed out or presented from a laptop.
 - New styles can be written by the user and new features can be added to the editor using the Scheme extension language.
-- Runs on all major Unix platforms, MacOS, and Windows.
+- Runs on all major Unix platforms, macOS, and Windows.

 Mogan inherits all the above features from GNU TeXmacs (see [the homepage of GNU TeXmacs](https://www.texmacs.org)), so it can also be used as a efficient study tool for students, teachers, and researchers in science and technology, and suitable to create high-quality assignment documents, report slides, and LaTeX-level papers.
 Based on GNU TeXmacs, Mogan has more bugs fixed, performance-optimized, and the interface beautified.